Pricing

 Session Infrastructure, Not a Wrapper

-An MCP server that manages context as the finite resource it is.
+A session quality manager built as an MCP server — context managed as the finite resource it is.
 No prompt templates.
 No magic.
 Architecture.

 Handover